1740 – 1776: Before the Revolution

 In short order, Samuel had enlarged the house to eight rooms by building a lean-to addition on the north side, creating a “saltbox” style house.
 This property, dubbed “The Homestead,” would have been a hub of activity during the years leading up to the Revolutionary War, and was home to Samuel, his wife Sarah Stoddard Townsend, their eight children, and their household slaves.

-By 1765, Samuel and Jacob owned four ships, which sailed to Europe, Central America, and the West Indies.
+By 1765, Samuel and his brother Jacob owned four ships, which sailed to Europe, Central America, and the West Indies.
 They traded in an impressive range of goods, including most importantly logwood (which was and continues today to be a crucial ingredient in the dying of textiles), tea, lumber, molasses, sugar, china, wine, textiles, dye and rum.
 In addition to the shipping business, Samuel operated a general store from his home, providing local access to a wide variety of imported wares.
 He was an active member of local and state government, as Oyster Bay’s Justice of the Peace and Town Clerk, a member of the New York Provincial Congress from 1774 to 1777, and, after the Revolution, a New York State Senator from 1786 to 1790.

-Although most of Oyster Bay sided with the British during the American Revolution, Samuel’s sympathies were with the Patriots, despite the far greater risks that position entailed to his position, family and fortune.
+Although most of Oyster Bay sided with the British during the American Revolution, Samuel’s sympathies were with the Patriots, despite the far greater risks those sympathies posed to his position, family and fortune.
 Following the Patriots’ decisive defeat in 1776 at the Battle of Long Island, British forces occupied all of New York City and Long Island, often brutally.
 Many people in the area who ran afoul of British authorities were confined to prison ships on which more than 10,000 people would die of illness or starvation by the end of the war in 1783, at a time when Manhattan’s entire population was around 20,000.
 The Townsend family, unlike many Patriots who fled, decided to stay in their home throughout the occupation.

 Slavery at the Townsends’